-\ Student contact time refers to the tutor-mediated time allocated to teaching, provision of guidance and feedback to students.
+Student contact time refers to the tutor-mediated time allocated to teaching, provision of guidance and feedback to students.
 This time includes activities that take place in face-to-face contexts such as on-campus lectures, seminars, demonstrations, tutorials, supervised laboratory workshops, practical classes, project supervision and external fieldwork or visits, as well as where tutors are available for one-to-one discussions and interaction by email.
 Student contact time also includes tutor-mediated activities that take place in online environments, which may be synchronous (using real-time digital tools such as Zoom or Blackboard Collaborate Ultra) or asynchronous (using digital tools such as tutor-moderated discussion forums or blogs often delivered through the School's virtual learning environment, Moodle).
-These contact hours reflect provision during the
+Module contact time will be defined in the individual module specifications and provided to students at the start of their programme.

-2019/2020 session.
-We anticipate that in 2020/2021 there will be fewer hours with tutor presence at specified times and a greater emphasis on directed study such as recorded lectures, recommended readings and guided exercises.
-Please refer to the individual 2020/2021 module specifications for more detail.
 This definition is based on the one provided by the Quality Assurance Agency for Higher Education (QAA) Explaining contact hours (2011) guidance document, page 4 available here.
 Student contact time, together with time allocated for independent study and assessment, determines the total student study hours for a module or programme.
 Although there are separate hours allocated for each of these activities, they should always be clearly linked together to support effective learning.
 The London School of Hygiene and Tropical Medicine (LSHTM) defines high quality contact time as structured, focused, purposeful and interactive.